vronney/responsive_portfolio/README.md

 - To demonstrate that I am able to create a responsive website
 - Also, that I am able to implement third party tools
 - Implemented [SuperSlides](https://github.com/nicinabox/superslides) to showcase full screen sliders
+- Used [Typed.js](https://github.com/mattboldt/typed.js/) for the plugin to give a typing effect

 ## Images